 The sub-levels to the KU SLOs include College-level SLOs (EI, 312), program level SLOs (PSLOs) (EI, 312), and SLOs of individual courses (CSLOs).
+Individual programs align their PSLOs with the University and College SLOs using a program SLO-alignment template developed by the OAA (EI, 323).
 The PSLOs are developed by faculty in the discipline, using national norms and standards, and aim to build a strong foundation of knowledge and skills.
-The PSLOs are reevaluated using a standardized rubric (EI, 313) every five years as a part of the program review cycle engaging faculty and students in the programs.
-CSLOs are aligned with PSLOs through program curriculum mapping (EI, 324), which are also reviewed in the program review cycles.
+CSLOs are aligned with PSLOs through program curriculum mapping (EI, 324), which are reviewed in the program review cycles.